 Etisalat Tower 2

 The Etisalat Tower 2 is a 33-floor tower in Dubai, United Arab Emirates.
 The tower has a total structural height of 185 m (607 ft.).
 This structure was completed in 2007, the unique spherical ball on top of the structure makes it stand out.

-Dubai Architecture Guide: Dubai Water Canal
+Dubai Water Canal

 The canal is 3km long all the way from business bay to the Persian Gulf.
-Currently the canal has been opened but the development along its banks is yet to begin.
+Currently, the canal has been opened but the development along its banks is yet to begin.

 One of my favorite places in Dubai, the Dubai Marina is an artificially created canal city, with residential complexes along a 3 km long artificial canal.
-It is very beautiful and very well landscaped.
-A perfect end to this Dubai Architecture Guide, and a perfect end to any day in Dubai!
+It is very beautiful and very well landscaped – plus you get an amazing view of it from a Palm Island Cruise.